Summary

 4. Complete and submit to HMRC

 The Confirm Pay Values screen will appear to submit your Full Payment Submission (FPS) to HMRC.
-You must enter your HMRC credentials for this to happen..
+Enter your HMRC credentials for this to happen.
 These are the same details you use to log into the HMRC portal.
 You’ll be in one of the following situations:

 ▼You have previously entered your HMRC credentials